JiachenNing/jiachenning.github.io/README.md

 git add .
 ...

-Or you can just copy the index.html file to the root manually since the rest doest not really change
+Or you can just copy content of index.html file (in build directory) to the root manually since the rest doest not really change